10 Beautiful Waterfalls During Monsoon in India

 There are several gigantic waterfalls in India which are attracting tourists from all over the world, since ages.
-Visit these 10 waterfalls in India during monsoon and enjoy some breathtaking visuals.
+Here is list of 10 Beautiful Waterfalls During Monsoon in India and enjoy some breathtaking visuals.

 Undoubtedly, Jog Falls in Karnataka have always fascinated nature lovers with its sheer beauty.
-Second highest plunge waterfall in the world, Jog falls is also one of the most visited tourist destinations in Karnataka.
+The Second highest plunge waterfall in the India, Jog falls is also one of the most visited tourist destinations in Karnataka.

 The falls have four small cascades named Raja, Rani, Rover and Rocket which come together to form this giant natural wonder.
 You can spend hours witnessing the beautiful visuals of these falls which are located in the lush green forests of Sagar.

-Located on Goa’s border with Karnataka, the falls look like as if milk is flowing from the height and hence the name Dudhsagar.
+Located on Goa’s border with Karnataka, the falls look like as if milk is flowing from the height.
+The name Dudhsagar literally means "sea of milk".
 The railway track which passes through the route of Dudhsagar falls makes it one of the most beautiful railway tracks.
 The Dudhsagar-Kuveshi trek is also one of the most thrilling treks near Goa.

 Located on River Kaveri in Tamil Nadu, Hogenakkal falls is one of the major waterfalls in Tamilnadu and a popular tourist attractions in South India.
-The site of Hogenakkal Falls appears as if smoke is emanating out from the rock and hence the name which is derived from the Telugu language.
+The site of Hogenakkal Falls appears as if smoke (hoge in Kannada) is emanating out from the rock (kal in Kannada) and hence the name which is derived from the Kannada language as Hogenakkal.
 The monsoon makes the visuals of the falls, even more beautiful and makes up for your failed boating plans.

 One who witnesses the beauty of Abbey falls in Coorg instantly falls in love with it.
 In monsoon, there is no other falls as magnetic as Abbey falls.
 Located 8 km from Coorg’s headquarters Madikeri, Abbey falls attracts thousands of tourists across the globe during monsoon.The place where the falls are located is surrounded by private coffee plantations and spice estates.
 The roaring sound of the waterfall is so loud that it can be heard from a few metres away.
 A perfect spot to spend some quality time in the arms of nature.